-Course Credits No. of Hours per week Total No. of Teaching Hours 4 Credits 4 Hrs 56 Hrs Pedagogy: Classroom lecture, Case studies, Group discussion, Seminar & field work etc.,

-On successful completion of the course, the Students will be able to Prepare the liquidators final statement of accounts, Comprehend the different methods of Mergers and Acquisition of Companies, Understand the process of internal reconstruction
+Course Credits No. of Hours per week Total No. of Teaching Hours 4 Credits 4 Hrs 56 Hrs Pedagogy: Classroom lecture, Cas Classroom lecture, Case studies, Group discussion, Seminar & field work etc., Course Outcomes: On successful completion of the course, the Students will be able to Prepare the liquidators final statement of accounts, Comprehend the different methods of Mergers and Acquisition of Companies, Understand the process of internal reconstruction